07 — Feeding Frenzy¶

 }

-Architecture Pattern: SimPosition vs Position¶
+Architecture pattern: SimPosition vs Position¶

 Fixed Update: SimPosition jumps to new position